 And if a learning management system (LMS) is the center for training and development at your organization, a SCORM-compatible video platform can even share video data directly with your LMS, making it easier than ever to monitor the progress of your new managers.

 Panopto is an industry-leading video platform for businesses that makes recording, streaming, hosting, and sharing videos easy.
-Contact our team today for a free 30-day trial, and start putting video to work for your organization.
+Contact our team today for a free trial, and start putting video to work for your organization.